-Secrets to Create the Perfect Background Music Playlist for Your Restaurant
+Secrets to Create the Perfect Background Music Playlist for Your Restaurant in 2021

 The ambience of a restaurant plays a major part when people go out for a meal with their friends, families or partners.
 The decor, colour scheme, menu design and background music for your restaurant together tell the restaurant’s brand story and hence, a coherence among all of these elements play a very important part.

 While most restaurant owners pay immaculate attention to the other aspects of their restaurant’s brand, many ignore a critical element – the music.

 In fact, 86% of customers feel that music adds to the atmosphere and influences their purchase decisions.
 Another whopping 40% of customers choose where they eat and how often they go back to a restaurant based on the music that plays in the establishment.

 Therefore, leaving the playlist of your restaurant at the behest of a random shuffle is no longer an option!
 But selecting the perfect playlist for your restaurant is no easy task.

 That’s why we are here to guide you on how to find the most appropriate music for your restaurant through this 6-step quick guide.

 Step 1: Licensed Music or Royalty-free music - Which one do you choose?

 Your customers want to hum along to the music playing in the background or groove to the track just came on.
 With royalty-free generic music or popularly known as elevator music, this factor of being able to identify with the music does not remain in the equation.
 The music can get boring leading to your customers not entirely enjoying the ambience.